 Curiosity drew a crowd to the basketball court.
 Black belt David Lopez was demonstrating tae kwon do -- a sport quickly gaining popularity in Guatemala.
 At the end of the presentation, David explained the gospel.

 But the presentation flopped.

-"Most Guatemalans are open to the gospel," says Cristobal Chamale, director of Guatemala Athletes in Action, Campus Crusade's sports ministry.
+"Most Guatemalans are open to the gospel," says Cristobal Chamale, director of Guatemala Athletes in Action, Cru's sports ministry.
 After talking with the boys, David and Cristobal realized the gospel didn't interest them.